vantage-sh/docs.vantage.sh/docs/tagging.md

 #### Nested Virtual Tags Example {#nested-virtual-tags-example}

 You want to maintain a hierarchy that reflects how your business units are associated with various applications, and track costs of all your applications per business unit over time.
-In addition, you also want to avoid having to manually update multiple Virtual Tags whenever an application changes ownership to another business unit, so you aim to set up a dynamic structure that’s automatically updated.
+In addition, you also want to avoid having to manually update multiple virtual tags whenever an application changes ownership to another business unit, so you aim to set up a dynamic structure that’s automatically updated.

 ##### Step 1: Create an Application Virtual Tag with Values for Each App